The Startup's Guide to Budget Design

 Compared to hiring a single freelancer, the main difference is that agencies can throw more people at the problem, leading to more point of views and (maybe) better solutions.

 But I personally don’t have enough experience dealing with agencies to say if their services are really worth the expense.
-In any case, most of the startups I know prefer dealing directly with individual designers rather than going through agencies.
+In any case, most of the startups I know prefer dealing directly with individual designers rather than going through agencies, until they’re able to just get in-house talent.

 As we’ve seen, there’s a lot that can be done for very, very cheap, or even free.
-There’s also a lot of options available when you have a sizeable budget.
+There’s also a lot of options available when you have a sizable budget.

 Where startups often struggle is in that ambiguous middle ground.
 Crowdsourcing services might seem like an attractive option, but remember that they’re not without risks, and sometimes the best choice is just saving up a little more.

 Now I want to hear back from you.
 What is your design budget like?
 Have you used any of the options mentioned here?
-Let me know in the comments or over at Hacker News.
+Let me know in the comments!